JordanKotler/Masters/README.md

     - Parameter_Modification.m contains scripts that show how profit changes when varying budget as well as ratio of x_1 to x_2
     - Boxplot.m produces a boxplot for profit and also calculates coefficient of variance
     - Commuter_histogram.m produces a histogram for the commuter distances travelled to work because it looked better in Matlab than excel
+    - NB Demand_Profile.m must be run before Parameter_Modification.m and Car Packing Problem.ipynb in order to work.

 ## Datasets: